waynelinks/webdock/Documentation/Getting-started.md

 # Getting Started

-These instructions will help you use PHPdock.
+These instructions will help you run any project with PHPdock.

 ## Prerequisites